Saiyan0x01/Saiyan0x01/README.md

 - 🌱 I’m currently learning **JavaScript and Python**

-- ⚡ Fun fact **Web apps: Where every click is a conversation between your browser and a potentially mischievous server.**
+- ⚡ Fun fact **Web apps: Every click is a conversation between your browser and a potentially mischievous server.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">